 Temperature & Humidity

 All varieties of Variegated Monstera require an environment that resembles the tropics.
-Keep the temperature between 65-80°F. Additionally, place your plant away from any areas the experience hot or cold drafts.
+Keep the temperature between 65-80°F. Additionally, place your plant away from any areas that experience hot or cold drafts.

-You should keep the humidity at a medium to high level to keep your plants happy.
-If your house or apartment is very dry, consider buying a humidifier.
+You should keep the humidity medium to high to keep your plants happy.
+If your house or apartment is arid, consider buying a humidifier.

 Light Considerations for Variegated Monstera

 Since these plants don’t have as much chlorophyll as other Monsteras, they have a harder time taking in the light they need.
-That means it’s crucial that you provide them with enough light.
+That means you must provide them with enough light.

-While these plants need a lot of light, they don’t do well in direct light.
-When you’re looking for a spot for them, try to find an area that receives at least 8 hours of bright yet indirect light.
-One great option is in front of a south-facing window covered with sheer curtains.
+While these plants need a lot of light, they don’t do well in direct sunlight.
+When looking for a spot for them, try to find an area that receives at least 8 hours of bright yet indirect light.
+One excellent option is in front of a south-facing window covered with sheer curtains.

 For more – see our comprehensive guide to Monstera Plant Light Requirements.

 Like all Monsteras, these plants like their soil moist but not soaking wet.
-They can handle soil becoming a bit dry, but they can’t tolerate extreme drought.
+They can handle soil becoming a bit dry but can’t tolerate extreme drought.

 A good rule of thumb is to water when the top one to two inches of the soil is dry.
 To check the moisture level, gently stick your finger into the soil near the base of the plant.

 The frequency you’ll need to water depends on a variety of factors.
-As humidity decreases and temperature increases, you will need to water more often.
+As humidity decreases and temperature increases, you must water more often.
 Another thing to take note of is the time of year.
 As plants slow their growth in the winter, they won’t require as much water.

 Feeding & Fertilizing Variegated Monstera Plants

 These plants aren’t heavy feeders, but they will benefit from regular doses of houseplant fertilizer (particularly if they’re looking a little limp or droopy).
-Apply a general houseplant fertilizer once a month in the late spring through early fall.
+Apply a general houseplant fertilizer monthly in the late spring through early fall.
 You don’t need to fertilize outside of this time frame.